ivan-hc/ArchImage/README.md

 ### Disadvantages
 Since JuNest is a standalone system, it won't be able, for example, to open the host's browser, it relies almost completely on its own built-in resources.

+# Files removed by default
+The main template is [sample-junest.sh](https://github.com/ivan-hc/ArchImage/blob/main/sample-junest.sh).

+After the line "`# REMOVE SOME BLOATWARES`" I added a list of files that, in my experiments, were found to be useless for the applications I compiled.
+These defaults may be unsuitable for many other applications.
+Best practice would be to remove them all from the script at the expense of a larger AppImage package, and then individually investigate what to remove on your own.

+This solution is still temporary, I'm still looking for a better solution to keep within the AppImage package only the program, dependencies and basic files that are necessary to run JuNest.

+If you have any ideas, feel free to send me a [pull request](https://github.com/ivan-hc/ArchImage/pulls).

 # Troubleshooting
 If your AppImage package isn't working, here's how to debug it: